Smalls1652/Microsoft.Security.Scripts/README.md

 # Scripts for Microsoft security actions

-This repo contains scripts for performing actions on Microsoft products in response to security incidents.
+This repo contains my personal PowerShell scripts for performing actions on Microsoft products in response to security incidents.
 The main purpose of all of the scripts is to reduce the amount of manual work needed to perform them (Such as confirming multiple users as compromised).

 ## 💻 Scripts